 Adjust performance and scale without downtime

-Azure Database for MySQL service offers two service tiers: Basic and Standard.
+The Azure Database for MySQL service offers two service tiers: Basic and Standard.
 Each tier offers different performance and capabilities to support lightweight to heavyweight database workloads.
-You can build your first app on a small database for a few dollars a month, then change your service tier to scale with needs of your solution with no downtime.
+You can build your first app on a small database for a few dollars a month, and then change your service tier to scale with needs of your solution with no downtime.
 Dynamic scalability enables your database to transparently respond to rapidly changing resource requirements.
-You only pay for the resources you need, when you need them.
+You only pay for the resources you need, and only when you need them.

 Monitoring and alerting

 How do you know the right click-stop when you dial up and down?
 Use the built-in performance monitoring and alerting features, combined with the performance ratings based on Compute Unit.
-Using these features, you can quickly assess the impact of scaling up or down based on your current or project performance needs.
+Using these features, you can quickly assess the impact of scaling up or down based on your current or projected performance needs.
 See Concepts: Service tiers for details.

 Keep your app and business running